How to Reheat Ribs (5 Tried and Tested Methods)

 • adding extra moisture

-The second thing is to ensure that there’s enough moisture during the heating process.
-You can keep your ribs moist by adding any of the following liquid to your meat.
+The second thing is to ensure enough moisture during the heating process.
+You can keep your ribs moist by adding any of the following liquids to your meat.
 This can include something as basic as a bit of water.
 Or you can use this chance to add some extra flavor to your meat.
 Here are some ideas:

 • BBQ sauce or any other layer of sauce